Soontao/cds-mysql/docs/ADVANCED_USAGE.md

 ### Large Blob Storage

-if you have the `blob` column and try to upload large file/binary, maybe will encounter the `ER_NET_PACKET_TOO_LARGE` server side error, you can [configure](https://dev.mysql.com/doc/refman/8.0/en/packet-too-large.html) the `max_allowed_packet` in server side, or configure the global variable by `cds-mysql` (will be restore after mysql restart)
+if you have the `blob` column, and try to upload large file/binary, maybe will encounter the `ER_NET_PACKET_TOO_LARGE` server side error, you can [configure](https://dev.mysql.com/doc/refman/8.0/en/packet-too-large.html) the `max_allowed_packet` in server side, or configure the global variable by `cds-mysql` (will be restore after mysql restart)

 ```json
 {